5 Benefits of Walking Every Day, According to Experts

 If you're under the impression that going for a walk doesn't count as a legitimate workout, think again.

-Since walking is low-impact and easy on the joints for most, she adds that it can be an ideal activity for those who are dealing with muscle or joint pain.
-And along with not requiring any special skills or training, it can effortlessly fit into your busy schedule, says Melina B. Jampolis, M.D., physician nutrition specialist and host of “Practically Healthy” by Dr. Melina podcast.
+Since walking is low impact and easy on the joints for most people, she adds that it can be an ideal activity for those who are dealing with muscle or joint pain.
+And along with not requiring any special skills or training, it can effortlessly fit into your busy schedule, says Melina B. Jampolis, MD, physician nutrition specialist and host of the "Practically Healthy" by Dr Melina podcast.

 Don't miss 8 Tips for Running With Your Dog!